microsoft/CameraTraps/README.md

 - Miscellaneous useful tools for manipulating camera trap data
 - Research experiments we're doing around camera trap data (i.e., some directories are highly experimental and you should take them with a grain of salt)

-Classifiers and detectors are trained using TensorFlow.

-This repo is maintained by folks in the [Microsoft AI for Earth](http://aka.ms/aiforearth) program who like looking at pictures of animals.
+This repo is maintained by folks at [Ecologize](http://ecologize.org/) and folks in the [Microsoft AI for Earth](http://aka.ms/aiforearth) program who like looking at pictures of animals.
 I mean, we want to use machine learning to support conservation too, but we also really like looking at pictures of animals.

 # How do I get started?